Source: Physorg.com

 Scientists from New York University have formed a company to bring flexible multi-touch screens using a new technology to a range of devices, from e-readers to musical instruments.
 The new touch screens respond to all kinds of objects, as well as fingers and hands.

 The team, led by Ken Perlin and Ilya Rosenberg from the Media Research Laboratory, formed their company Touchco to develop IFSR (interpolating force-sensitive resistance) technology, which uses resistors sensitive to the force or pressure applied to touch points.
-This, along with and positional interpolation, allows for (theoretically) unlimited simultaneous touch inputs (in contrast to other touch technologies such as the capacitive used by , which can track limited touch points).
+This, along with scanning technology and positional interpolation, allows for (theoretically) unlimited simultaneous touch inputs (in contrast to other touch technologies such as the capacitive touch screen used by iPhone, which can track limited touch points).
 It has low power requirements and is inexpensive, since Touchco expects to sell the screen material at $10 per square foot.
 The technology is easily scalable for use in small or large devices.

 Perlin said that the IFSR technology is likely to appear in a new range of e-readers later this year, and will also be used in laptops or notebooks, and new types of musical instruments.
-In computer applications the touch pads allow the user to control the with a light touch, but to select and manipulate objects when more pressure is applied.
+In computer applications the touch pads allow the user to control the cursor with a light touch, but to select and manipulate objects when more pressure is applied.

 The company has also been collaborating with Disney to develop a digital sketchbook that will use sensitive pressure sensors capable of differentiating between the touch of a hand, a pencil, brush or eraser.
 Drawing pictures is just one of many possible applications of the technology.